eggplantpasta/vdb/README.md

 ### service_history

-Date and miles of a service action for a particular vehicle.
+Date, km, and other details of a service action for a particular vehicle.

 ## Data Sources